-In the matrix edge, each branch is coded by the nodes it connects: tips are coded $1, \ldots, n$, and internal nodes are coded $n+1, \ldots, n+m$ (n+1) is the root.
+In the matrix edge, each branch is coded by the nodes it connects: tips are coded $1, \ldots, n$, and internal nodes are coded $n+1, \ldots, n+m$ (n+1 is the root).
 Both series are numbered without gaps.

-The matrix edge has the following properties:
+This matrix has the following properties:

-• The first column has only values greater than n (thus, values less than or equal to n appear only in the second column).

-- All nodes appear in the first column at least twice. - The number of occurrences of a node in the first column is related to the nature of the node: twice if it is dichotomous (i.e., of degree 3), three times if it is trichotomous (degree 4), and so on. - All elements, except the root n + 1, appear once in the second column.
+- The first column has only values greater than n (thus, values less than or equal to n appear only in the second column). - All nodes appear in the first column at least once. - The number of occurrences of a node in the first column is related to the nature of the node: twice if it is dichotomous (i.e., of degree 3), three times if it is trichotomous (degree 4), and so on.
+A node can be only once if it is a singleton node. - All nodes, except the root (n+1), appear once in the second column.

 This representation is used for rooted and unrooted trees.
 For the latter, the position of the root is arbitrary.
 The smallest tree of class "phylo" (a tree with a single branch) can be created in R with: